 Within seven (7) days (excluding University holidays) of the conclusion of the Adjudication Hearing, the Adjudication Hearing Panel will issue a written "Hearing Panel Decision."
 The Adjudication Hearing Panel will use a preponderance of the evidence (i.e., "more likely than not") standard to determine whether or not an alleged policy violation occurred.
 The decision need not be unanimous.
+Where applicable, the written Hearing Panel Decision will include identification of the allegations potentially constituting a policy violation; a description of the procedural steps taken from receipt of the formal complaint through the hearing; findings of fact and conclusions applying the policy to those facts; the rationale for the finding related to each allegation; any disciplinary sanctions on the respondent; any remedies designed to restore or preserve equal access to the University's education programs and activities to the complainant; and the permissible bases for appeal.

-The Adjudication Hearing Panel will also issue a written recommendation on any discipline or sanctions to be imposed in the Hearing Panel Decision, if applicable.
-The Adjudication Hearing Panel may consider prior policy violations, among other things, when considering the level of recommended discipline.
+The Adjudication Hearing Panel may consider prior policy violations, among other things, when considering the level of discipline.

-The Title IX Coordinator will promptly provide written notice to the parties of the Hearing Panel Decision.
-The Title IX Coordinator will also notify the parties of their right to appeal the Hearing Panel Decision and, if applicable, the sanctions or disciplinary measures recommended.
-The decisions contained in a Hearing Panel Decision, including recommended sanctions or disciplinary action, is final unless a Hearing Panel Decision is timely appealed under this policy.
-If an appeal is timely submitted, any recommended sanctions or discipline will be stayed until resolution of the appeal process.
+The Title IX Coordinator will promptly and simultaneously provide written notice to the parties of the Hearing Panel Decision.

+A Hearing Panel Decision, including sanctions or disciplinary action, is final unless the Hearing Panel Decision is timely appealed under this policy.
+If an appeal is timely submitted, any sanctions or discipline will be stayed until resolution of the appeal process.